coligorm/farm-inventory-manager/BusinessSystemAnalysis.md

 ## Business Requirements
 - BR001 : Reduce overstock by 10%.
 - BR002 : Sales increase by 10%.
-- BR003 : Inventory Manager upkeep cost no more than 5 % of total revenue.
+- BR003 : Inventory Manager upkeep costs no more than 5 % of total revenue.

 ## Functional Requirements (Management)
 - FR001 : Management are able to update ordered and sold produce.
-- FR002 : Management are able to add amount and date for crop planted.
+- FR002 : Management are able to add the amount and date for the crop planted.
 - FR003 : Management are required to update each crop individually.
 - FR004 : Management are able to track the statistics of each crop based on previous data.
-- FR005 : Management are required to update allocation of produce post harvest.
+- FR005 : Management are required to update the allocation of produce post-harvest.
-- FR006 : System should provide accurate and real-time tracking across the supply chain.
+- FR006 : The system should provide accurate and real-time tracking across the supply chain.
-- FR007 : Management should be able to know location of produce after allocation and easily move
+- FR007 : Management should be able to know the location of produce after allocation and easily move

 ## Non-Functional Requirements
-- NFR001 : System should be easy to use and update
+- NFR001 : The system should be easy to use and update
 - NFR002 : System should be scalable
-- NFR003 : System should be fast to respond to requests and updates
+- NFR003 : The system should be fast to respond to requests and updates

 ---
 ---